 ANISSE GROSS is an award-winning freelance writer and editor.
 She received both her MA and MFA from San Francisco State University, where she was honored with the Graduate Award for Distinguished Achievement.
 Her work has appeared in TheNewYorker.com, The Guardian, Quartz, The San Francisco Chronicle, The Believer, Lucky Peach, The Rumpus, BuzzFeed, The Brooklyn Quarterly, and elsewhere.

-CONSTANCE HALE is a fiend about the craft of writing and covers it at sinandsyntax.com, as well as in three books: Vex, Hex, Smash, Smooch; Sin and Syntax; and Wired Style.
-She has been a staffer at the San Francisco Examiner, Wired, and Health; her journalism has appeared everywhere from The New York Times and The Los Angeles Times to The Atlantic and Honolulu.
+CONSTANCE HALE is a fiend about the craft of writing, covering it at sinandsyntax.com and in three books, including the bestseller Sin and Syntax, a favorite of writers and teachers from Honolulu to Rhode Island to Rwanda.
+She has been an editor at the Oakland Tribune, San Francisco Examiner, Wired, and Health; her journalism has appeared everywhere from The New York Times and The Los Angeles Times to The Atlantic and Afar.
+She directed the narrative journalism program at the Nieman Foundation at Harvard, and runs the Latest in Longform conference at Berkeley.
 She also edits books, turning narratives about serious subjects into serious page-turners.
-You’ll also find her running the show at the Berkeley Narrative Journalism Conference and a writing retreat in Hawaii.

 RACHEL HOWARD is a fiction writer and journalist, and author of The Lost Night, a memoir about the emotional aftermath of her father’s unsolved murder.
 Her writing has appeared in The New York Times, O, the Oprah Magazine, and The Village Voice.
 Her short stories and literary essays have been published in ZYZZYVA, Canteen, the Arroyo Literary Review, and other journals.
 A dance lover since childhood, she reviews dance for the San Francisco Chronicle and other outlets.
 She received her MFA from Warren Wilson College, and is currently at work on a novel. www.rachelhoward.com